Welcome to Pen Club! We are delighted that you found us!

 The Seattle Pen Club welcomes, respects, and celebrates members’ individual differences (including personality, learning styles, and life experiences) and group/social differences (including race/ethnicity, class, gender, sexual orientation, country of origin, physical or cognitive abilities, and cultural, political, religious, or other affiliations).

-If you experience a conflict with another Club member or feel harassed or otherwise uncomfortable, you may approach our Club President, Susan, in person at a meeting or contact her via the Contact Us form to report it and discuss a resolution.
+If you experience a conflict with another Club member or feel harassed or otherwise uncomfortable, you may approach Susan, who is one of our two Club Coordinators, in person at a meeting or contact her via the Contact Us form to report it and discuss a resolution.
 The Seattle Pen Club is a safe and welcoming environment.
 Harassment is not tolerated.
 Please reach out if you ever feel unsafe at a meeting.

 Be curious.
 Have fun.